Can Home Inspectors Turn on Breakers

 Should Home Inspectors Turn on Breakers?

-So far we have established that home inspectors CAN turn on breakers, and that nothing is prohibiting them from doing so.
+So far we have established that home inspectors CAN turn on breakers.
+There is nothing prohibiting them from doing so.
 The idea that they’re not allowed IS A MYTH.

 That leaves us with should home inspectors turn on breakers?